kornavol/MERN-Contact-List-back/README.md

 - What the difference between normal cloning (through spread operator or Object.assign) and deep cloning.
 - Why we should use .env if we reach that in git
+- Why I couldn't delete key with this syntax "delete thisIsObject[key]"
+  <del> Mongo.
+How to clear all collection </del>